microsoft/FitbitOnFHIR/README.md

 # Fitbit on FHIR

+> [!NOTE]
-> This repo has been populated by two main projects to help you get started with bringing Fitbit to FHIR.
+>This repo has been populated by two main projects to help you get started with bringing Fitbit to FHIR.
 The webapp to help you authenticate your patients with
 > the Fitbit API and the Function that continously downloads patient data as it becomes available.

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README

 ## Contributing